-In accordance with section 773(a)(1)(B)(i) of the Act and the Statement of Administrative Action accompanying the Uruguay Round Agreements Act,33 to the extent practicable, the Department determines NV based on sales in the comparison market at the same level of trade as the EP.
-Pursuant to 19 CFR 351.412(c)(1)(iii), the NV level of trade is based on the starting price of the sales in the comparison market or, when NV is based on constructed value, the starting price of the sales from which we derive the adjustments to constructed value for selling expenses and
+In accordance with section 773(a)(1)(B)(i) of the Act and the Statement of Administrative Action accompanying the Uruguay Round Agreements Act,39 to the extent practicable, Commerce determines NV based on sales in the comparison market at the same level of trade as the EP.
+Pursuant to 19 CFR 351.412(c)(1)(iii), the NV level of trade is based on the starting price of the sales in the comparison market or, when NV is based on constructed value, the starting price of the sales from which we derive the adjustments to constructed value for selling expenses and profit.
+For EP sales, pursuant to 19 CFR 351.412(c)(1)(i), the U.S. level of trade is based on the starting price of the sales in the U.S. market, which is usually from the exporter to the importer (i.e., the unaffiliated U.S. customer).